icen1/Humanising-NPCs/presentation_outline.md

+# Presentation Outline

-# Introduction
+## Introduction

-## Some questions
+### Some questions

 - Has anyone here read a fantasy book?
 - Played a story-driven computer game?
 - Or maybe even played something like Dungeons and Dragons?

 Something common in all of those is main characters, whether they are the players in DnD, protagonists in a book, or the character you play in a game.
-They have other characters around them, some more developed than others.
+They have side characters around them, some more developed than others.
 Those characters are called NPCs, and they help set the tone of the game and flesh out the world and its story.

 Sadly, those characters are usually neglected, with them having repeated dialogue options.
 The most popular phrase is 'I took an arrow to the knee' in Skyrim, which became a meme and somehow found its way to mean getting married.
 In books, characters are sidelined, and in other cases, they feel like filler and static characters in TTRPGs.

-# Research
+## Research

 Through my research into it, most of the papers I saw and read were about how to use machine learning to solve this and how to use AI to partially treat the problem.
 Of course, a lot of AI methods are already used in games, some of them are relatively successful, being the industry standard nowadays, with the topmost being Reinforcement learning, which achieved around 0.6 human likeness.
 This is very promising, of course, but still far from being human-like.
 Other alternatives for writers, storytellers, or DMs running TTRPG games are only for creating said NPCs and never about how their life continues or how they are affected by their environment or the player's actions.
 Some research papers focused more on a finite state machine AI and how, so far, they have been standard when creating games, but some research papers are particularly vocal about how they are on the dying end due to their limitations, mainly the amount of memory they use, and them having a limited size with each game.
 As much as its developers try, they will always have a set number of paths, which means that there is bound to be repeated characters in whatever media they are used in.

-# Motivation
+## Motivation

 With this in mind and with everyone looking at ML to solve those issues, something that might take years and even then its actions are unpredictable, where it can still do something it is not supposed to do which may cause ethical and social issues.
 I wanted to take another look at finite state machines and try to make the NPCs as human as possible, all the while solving one of the major problems that the FSM AI has, the number of limited states they need to have by definition.

-# Terminology
+## Terminology

 now there are 3 words that will get repeated constantly and may already has, *in slides*

-# Technical Aspect
+## Technical Aspect

 I would like to think the project itself was split up almost equally between research and development, and they weren't split up in chunks.
 For example, the first 4 months for research and the second 4 months for research; they mostly happened together where I needed to research further to be able to improve the state machine I had.
 For example, we started with a Markov chain, which is something like the following state machine and had to find and develop a better method of representing those NPCs using a state machine.
 We started by allowing the user to choose two sets of traits.
 Those traits were supposed to be opposites, for example, hardworking and lazy, generous and greedy, friendly and shy, or tall and short.
 Those sets of traits could be anything the user chose; they could be grandma and cousin, which are not opposites, but we would treat them as mutually exclusive for the purpose of our Markov chains.
 Those traits will serve as base traits or personality traits that will decide the actions of those NPCs.